CSIRT-MU/CRUSOE/README.md

     At least domain or ip is reuqired.

 Connection information to the Neo4j database (NEO4J_URL, NEO4J_USER and NEO4J_PASSWORD)
-must be set in environment variables.
+must be set as environment variables.

 Recommender can also be used as a REST API:

     python src/backend/manage.py runserver {port}

-Connection information to the Neo4j database must be specified in Django's settings.py file:
+In this case, connection information to the Neo4j database must be specified in the Django's settings.py file:

     DATABASES = {
         "default": {